List of The Who tours and performances: Quadrophenia Tour

 The US tour started on 20 November at the Cow Palace in San Francisco.
 The group were nervous about playing Quadrophenia after the British tour, especially Moon.
 Before the show, he was offered some tranquillisers from a fan.
 Just after the show started, the fan collapsed and was hospitalised.
 Moon's playing, meanwhile, became incredibly erratic, particularly during Quadrophenia where he did not seem to be able to keep time with the backing tapes.
 Towards the end of the show, during "Won't Get Fooled Again", he passed out over his drumkit.
-After a 20-minute wait, Moon reappeared onstage, but after a few bars of "Magic Bus", collapsed again, and was immediately taken to hospital.
-Scot Halpin, an audience member, convinced promoter Bill Graham to let him play drums, and the group closed the show with him.
+After a 20-minute wait, Moon reappeared onstage, but at the end of "Magic Bus", collapsed again, and was immediately taken to hospital.
+Scot Halpin, an audience member, convinced promoter Bill Graham to let him play drums, and the group closed the show with him, playing a jam of "Smokestack Lightning", "Spoonful" and "Naked Eye".
 Moon had a day to recover, and by the next show at The Forum, was playing at his usual strength.

 The group began to get used to the backing tapes, and the remainder of gigs for the US tour were successful.
 The tour continued in February 1974, with a short series of gigs in France.
 The final show at the Palais des Sports de Gerland in Lyon on the 24th was the last time Quadrophenia was played as a stage piece with Moon, who died in 1978.
 Townshend later said that Daltrey "ended up hating Quadrophenia – probably because it had bitten back".

 The Who played a sporadic selection of shows for the rest of 1974.
 On 18 May, they headlined the "Summer of 74" festival at The Valley in front of an estimated 80,000 people.
-On 10-11 and 13–14 June, the group played at Madison Square Garden, their first show in New York in almost three years.
+On 10-11 and 13-14 June, the group played at Madison Square Garden, their first shows in New York in almost three years.

 The Who by Numbers Tour

 The Who began their "Greatest Rock and Roll Band In The World" tour on 3 October 1975, the same day that The Who By Numbers was released.
-They toured the UK and Europe before flying to the US in November, and ended the year with three of shows at the Hammersmith Odeon from 21 to 23 December.
+They toured the UK and Europe before flying to the US in November, and ended the year with three of shows at the Hammersmith Odeon from 21-23 December.

 Owing to group debts, the Who spent much of 1976 touring.
 This included lengthy coast-to-coast trips across the US, playing in large arenas and stadiums, and was the most extensive tour they had undertaken in five years.
 On 31 May, they headlined the "Who Put The Boot In" festival at The Valley in front of 60,000 fans.
 The concert earned them a world record for the loudest band, with concert volume registering 120 decibels.
 This was followed by similar shows at Celtic Park, Glasgow and Swansea City Football Ground.
 The final date of the tour was in Toronto, Canada on 21 October, which was Moon's last public performance.